jstetich/Shellfish_Bacteria/Analysis/shellfish_bacteria_analysis.md

 ```

 We want to compare predicted values and standard errors to observed
 values.
-I can use predict to get estimates, but I have to get them for
+We can use predict to get estimates, but we have to get them for
-all stations and average, requiring dubious use of weighted sum to
+all stations and average.
+The provided estimates of standard error,
-generate an estimated standard error.
+therefore, are not correct, as they track only between station error,
+not within station error.

 ``` r
 s <- unique(coli_data$Station)